 - Adult Background Mortality Rate The proportion of trees that die each year, as a value between 0 and 1.
 Used by the Adult stochastic mortality behavior. - Adult Self-Thinning Intercept Intercept of the adult self-thinning linear function.
 Used by the Adult self-thinning behavior. - Adult Self-Thinning Slope Slope of the adult self-thinning linear function.
-Used by the Adult self-thinning behavior. - Competition Mortality Maximum Parameter (max) The maximum relative increment of growth subject to mortality.
+Used by the Adult self-thinning behavior.

+- Competition Mortality Maximum Parameter (max) The maximum relative increment of growth subject to mortality.
 Used by the Competition Mortality behavior. - Aggregated Mortality Annual Kill Amount (0-1) The annual mortality rate for a mortality episode, as a proportion between 0 and 1.
 Used by the Aggregated Mortality behavior. - Aggregated Mortality Clump Size Whether the size of a clump of trees to kill is deterministic or chosen from a negative binomial probability distribution.
 Used by the Aggregated Mortality behavior. - Aggregated Mortality Clumping Parameter If the size of tree clumps to kill is drawn from a negative binomial probability distribution, this is the clumping parameter for the distribution.
 This is not required if a deterministic clump size is used.
 Used by the Aggregated Mortality behavior. - Aggregated Mortality Number of Trees To Aggregate Determines the size of the clumps of trees killed.
 If the clump size is deterministic, all clumps will be this size.
-If the size is to be drawn from a negative binomial probability

-- distribution, then this is the mean clump size.
+If the size is to be drawn from a negative binomial probability distribution, then this is the mean clump size.
 Used by the Aggregated Mortality behavior. - Aggregated Mortality Return Interval (years) The return interval for mortality episodes.
-Used by the Aggregated Mortality behavior. - Competition Mortality Shape Parameter (Z) Determines the shape of the mortality function.
+Used by the Aggregated Mortality behavior. - Browsed Juvenile Background Mortality Rate The proportion of browsed trees that die each year, as a value between 0 and 1.
+Used by the Browsed Stochastic Mortality behavior. - Competition Mortality Shape Parameter (Z) Determines the shape of the mortality function.
 Used by the Competition Mortality behavior. - DBH at Onset of Senescence, in cm DBH at which senescence takes effect.
 Used by the Senescence behavior. - DBH of Maximum Senescence Mortality Rate, as an integer in cm The DBH at which maximum mortality occurs.
 Trees with a DBH greater than this value experience no further increase in the mortality rate.
 Used by the Senescence behavior. - Density Self-Thinning Asymptote (A) The asymptote of the density self-thinning function.
 Used by the Density Self-Thinning Mortality behavior. - Density Self-Thinning Density Effect (S) The parameter controlling the density effect of the density self-thinning function.
 Used by the Density Self-Thinning Mortality behavior. - Density Self-Thinning Diameter Effect (C) The parameter controlling the effect of neighbor mean diameter of the density self-thinning function.
 Used by the Density Self-Thinning Mortality behavior. - Density Self-Thinning Minimum Density for Mortality (#/ha) The minimum density of neighbors, in stems/ha, for density self-thinning mortality.
 A tree with a lower density of neighbors than this value will not die.
 Used by the Density Self-Thinning Mortality behavior. - Density Self-Thinning Neighborhood Radius, in m The maximum radius, in m, within which to search for neighbors to calculate neighbor density for density self-thinning.
-Used by the Density Self-Thinning Mortality behavior. - Exponential Growth-Resource a The mortality at zero growth scaled as a function of the resource.
-Used by the Exponential Growth and Resource-Based Mortality behavior. - Exponential Growth-Resource b The light-dependent mortality parameter.
-Used by the Exponential Growth and Resource-Based Mortality behavior. - Exponential Growth-Resource c The resource-dependent mortality parameter.
-Used by the Exponential Growth and Resource-Based Mortality behavior. - Exponential Growth-Resource d Used by the Exponential Growth and Resource-Based Mortality behavior. - Growth/Resource Scaling Factor (rho) Scaling factor to reduce survival at the mode of the survival probability function.
-Used by the Growth and Resource-Based Mortality behavior. - Growth/Resource Function Mode (mu) Determines the mode of the function along a gradient of the resource R (the mode is the optimal niche of a species).
-Used by the Growth and Resource-Based Mortality behavior. - Growth/Resource Survival Increase with Growth (delta) Specifies the increase in survival caused by amount of growth.
-Used by the Growth and Resource-Based Mortality behavior.
+Used by the Density Self-Thinning Mortality behavior.